Join thousands worldwide already moving with pliability.

 Step 2: Watch for escalation, not just intensity

 The failure point is usually misreading "a lot of pain" as the same thing as "getting worse pain."
 They are not the same.
-If your soreness worsens past the 48-hour mark, if swelling increases rather than plateaus, or if fatigue seems disproportionate to your effort, these are warning signs based on clinical data on rhabdomyolysis progression.
+If your soreness worsens past the 48-hour mark, if swelling increases rather than plateaus, or if fatigue seems disproportionate to your effort, these are warning signs consistent with how rhabdomyolysis typically progresses.
 Rhabdo doesn't plateau the way DOMS does; it continues to escalate.

 Step 3: Recognize the non-negotiable triggers

 Dark urine, severe weakness that prevents normal activities, fever, or confusion require immediate medical evaluation.
-NHS and Mayo Clinic admission criteria are explicit on this point.
-DOMS is an inflammatory adaptation confined to muscle tissue, while rhabdo is muscle breakdown that exceeds your body's physiological clearance capacity.
+DOMS is an inflammatory adaptation confined to muscle tissue, while rhabdo is muscle breakdown that exceeds your body's ability to clear it safely.
 When myoglobin floods the bloodstream in large amounts, the kidneys sustain collateral damage.

 The decision rule that simplifies everything